-Sage Green ’21 is the embodiment of an interdisciplinary Beloiter: she is a triple-major in Theater Performance, Education, and Creative Writing, and a Russian minor.
-An alum of Beloit Memorial High School, she has maintained connections with the school’s theater department throughout her time at Beloit.
-In her junior year, Sage assistant-directed two productions at BMHS: “Sense and Sensibility” and “The Addams Family” under director Greg Wallendal, a Beloit alum.
-She is currently directing and producing “The Puppet Play,” a devised theater project she wrote and brought to life in collaboration with high school students.
+Sage Green ’21 is the embodiment of an interdisciplinary Beloiter: a triple-major in Theater Performance, Education, and Creative Writing, and a Russian minor.
+An alum of Beloit Memorial High School, they have maintained connections with the school’s theater department throughout their time at Beloit.
+In their junior year, Sage assistant-directed two productions at BMHS: “Sense and Sensibility” and “The Addams Family” under director Greg Wallendal’98.
+They are currently directing and producing “The Puppet Play,” a devised theater project they wrote and brought to life in collaboration with high school students.

-The inspiration for this project came from Sage’s desire to rediscover interests from her childhood and to be more unapologetically weird in the art she creates.
+The inspiration for this project came from Sage’s desire to rediscover interests from their childhood and to be more unapologetically weird in the art they create.
 “You can be proud of any art you make,” Sage said.
 “There’s no point in being ashamed of it.”

-Because “The Puppet Play” is a devised production, it has evolved a great deal since Sage initially pitched her idea.
-The actors she works with have created their own characters, and the writing is a collaborative process.
+Because “The Puppet Play” is a devised production, it has evolved a great deal since Sage initially pitched the idea.
+The actors they work with have created their own characters, and the writing is a collaborative process.
 “Every day we discover new things about our characters together,” Sage said.

-Working with students at BMHS has given Sage the opportunity to fuse her interests in writing, theater and education.
-She says that this project has been a great space for her students to be creative, vulnerable, and have real input: “young people aren’t often given a space where they can just talk about what they want to talk about, and they don’t always have freedom to make creative decisions,” she noted.
+Working with students at BMHS has given Sage the opportunity to fuse her interests in writing, theater, and education.
+Sage says that this project has been a great space for their students to be creative, vulnerable, and have real input: “young people aren’t often given a space where they can just talk about what they want to talk about, and they don’t always have the freedom to make creative decisions,” Sage noted.
 “When you create a sense of vulnerability and trust within a group of people, you have space to grow as an actor and as a person.”

-As with all collaborative work, “The Puppet Play” is a learning space for Sage as well as her students.
-“They make me want to push myself to be vulnerable and uncomfortable and more myself,” she said.
+As with all collaborative work, “The Puppet Play” is a learning space for Sage as well as their students.
+“They make me want to push myself to be vulnerable and uncomfortable and more myself,” Sage said.
 “I want everyone to learn from young people and to just try things.”